-similar to the Solidworks clones with three distinct advantages:
+similar to the Solidworks clones with four distinct advantages:

 - Multi-Object Environment - Parts